pulumi/terraform-provider-aws/website/docs/r/s3_bucket_object.html.markdown

 is provided.
 * `bucket_key_enabled` - (Optional) Whether or not to use [Amazon S3 Bucket Keys](https://docs.aws.amazon.com/AmazonS3/latest/dev/bucket-key.html) for SSE-KMS.
 * `metadata` - (Optional) A map of keys/values to provision metadata (will be automatically prefixed by `x-amz-meta-`, note that only lowercase label are currently supported by the AWS Go API).
-* `tags` - (Optional) A map of tags to assign to the object.
-If configured with a provider [`default_tags` configuration block](/docs/providers/aws/index.html#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.
+* `tags` - (Optional) A map of tags to assign to the object. .If configured with a provider `default_tags` configuration block present, tags with matching keys will overwrite those defined at the provider-level.
 * `force_destroy` - (Optional) Allow the object to be deleted by removing any legal hold on any object version.
 Default is `false`.
 This value should be set to `true` only if the bucket has S3 object lock enabled.
 * `object_lock_legal_hold_status` - (Optional) The [legal hold](https://docs.aws.amazon.com/AmazonS3/latest/dev/object-lock-overview.html#object-lock-legal-holds) status that you want to apply to the specified object.
 Valid values are `ON` and `OFF`.